 Evernote has long been one of the finest note apps.
 Laden with several highly useful features designed to organize personal and professional projects with the desired convenience, it continues to be favorite among a lot of iDevice users.
 And, I’m one of them.

 Evernote has now decided to limit free account and hike prices.
 Honestly speaking, the decision has disappointed many users.
-If you want to switch your loyalty from Evernote to the stock Notes app for iOS and macOS, follow this complete guide to migrate all of your files with ease.
+If you want to switch your loyalty from Evernote to the stock Notes app for iOS and macOS, follow this complete guide to migrating all of your files with ease.

 How to Export Individual Notes from Evernote to Notes on iPhone and iPad

 Unfortunately, you can’t export all of your Evernote files at one go from your iOS device.
 If you want to migrate a number of files, it would take a lot of time.

 Step #1.
 Launch Evernote on your iOS device.

 Step #2.
 Now, select the Note you want to export.
 Then, tap on the More icon (three dots) at the bottom right corner.

 Step #3.
 Next, tap on Share icon in the menu.

 Step #4.
 Now, you have to select Export Note in the share sheet.
 A Mail window will open with your .enex file attached → You need to enter your own email address then tap on Send at the upper right corner.